Lazio again scores late to rescue 1-1 draw against Juventus

 Caicedo had netted a stoppage-time winner in Lazio’s last league match — against Torino — and also scored late at Zenit St. Petersburg on Wednesday to salvage a 1-1 draw in the Champions League.

-“The goal is all down to Correa,” Caicedo said.
+“The goal is all down to (Joaquín) Correa,” Caicedo said.
 “We were convinced something would happen.
 But I’m really speechless now.

 “Juventus didn’t play for the last 15 minutes.
 We never give up and the credit for the draw has to go to everyone.
 With this mentality and focus we can fight right to the end, we needed a match like that against Torino and it happened again today.”

-Juventus was third, two points behind leader AC Milan, which hosts Hellas Verona later.
-Atalanta can move level with second-placed Sassuolo with a win at home to Inter Milan later.
+Nine-time defending champion Juventus was fourth, three points behind leader AC Milan, which hosts Hellas Verona later.
+Atalanta remained level on points with Juventus after drawing 1-1 at home with Inter Milan.

 Lazio was missing a number of players, including European Golden Shoe winner Ciro Immobile, after conflicting results for tests for COVID-19.

-Note: This story has been corrected to show that Juventus is three points behind Milan, not two.